nhzl/nhzl/README.md

 - 👋 Hi, I’m @nhzl
-- 👀 I’m interested in offensive security
+- 👀 I’m interested in network security
 - 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on java bukkit plugins and lua gmod addons

 <!---
 nhzl/nhzl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.